Murder of Shao Tong: Investigation

 Police immediately called the death suspicious.
-The autopsy found the cause of death to be asphyxiation and blunt force trauma likely inflicted by another person.
-It did not fix a time of death beyond that when her body was discovered due to the lack of information about the circumstances in which it had occurred.
+The autopsy found the cause of death to be asphyxiation and blunt force trauma, likely inflicted by another person.
+It did not fix a time of death beyond that when her body was discovered, due to the lack of information about the circumstances in which it had occurred.
 Her head was found wrapped tightly in a towel consistent with those at the Nevada Budget Inn where she and Li had stayed, and next to the body in the trunk was a 15 lb barbell.

 Also in the trunk were travel documents showing that on September 6, Li had booked a flight from Eastern Iowa Airport in nearby Cedar Rapids to Chicago and then to Beijing.
-Cell phone records showed that the texts to Shao's friends had been sent from Chicago while he was laying over there between flights.
+Cell phone records showed that the texts to Shao's friends had been sent from Chicago while he was on a layover there between flights.
 In Li's apartment, police found further evidence suggesting a hasty departure.
 Groceries had not been put away, an open container of milk had been left on a counter long enough for it to have spoiled, and luggage had been left behind.

 Three days after the body was discovered, a search warrant was executed on the hotel room in Nevada that Li and Shao had shared.
-In it they found "splatters and drips of various dried liquids", which they sought to test to see if they had been human bodily fluids.
+In it they found "splatters and drips of various dried liquids," which they sought to test to see if they had been human bodily fluids.
 They came to believe that Shao had been murdered at the hotel before her body was placed in the trunk of her car and driven to the parking lot of Li's apartment complex in Iowa City.